 Western gateway to Taj Mahal

-Numerous books and articles have been written describing the beauty of Taj Mahal, the epitome of love, but the beauty of this marble wonder is beyond the scope of words.
-Our two year old daughter also seemed to be taken aback by seeing such a beauty that she was just running towards the monument so she could touch it.
-We had to cook up some stories to stop her from running and let us take some pictures J On entering the western gate we see a formal Persian Garden with fountain with paved walkways and rows of dark cypresses.
+Numerous books and articles have been written describing the beauty of the Taj Mahal, the epitome of love, but the beauty of this marble wonder is beyond the scope of words.
+Our two-year-old daughter also seemed to be taken aback by seeing such a beauty that she was just running towards the monument so she could touch it.
+We had to cook up some stories to stop her from running and let us take some pictures J On entering the western gate we see a formal Persian Garden with a fountain with paved walkways and rows of dark cypresses.

 The exquisite marble structure is a mausoleum, built by Shah Jahan in the memory of his favourite wife Mumtaz Mahal who died during childbirth.
 Taj Mahal is one of the most well preserved and architecturally beautiful tombs in the world and is also the masterpieces of Indian Muslim architecture.
 It is recognized among the Seven Wonders of the World and is also UNESCO World Heritage site along with Agra Fort and Fatehpur Sikri which are also located in Agra.

 Taj Mahal is surrounded by red sandstone wall on three sides and the fourth side is open facing the river Yamuna.
 It incorporates both the Persian and Mughal architecture using white marble and semi-precious stones.
 It took 22 years to complete this symbol of eternal love.
 The exterior and interior decorations of the Taj Mahal are among the finest in Mughal architecture and one must see it to believe it.
 Inside the Taj Mahal, the main chamber houses the false sarcophagi of Mumtaz Mahal and Shah Jahan and the actual graves are at a lower level which is not open to visitors.